poetteacherperformerscientistecologistwarpoet - home

 OTHER PUBLICATIONS

-· Over 800 poems, essays and critical articles in journals and magazines including The Independent, Ambit, Agenda, Leviathan Quarterly, Poetry Wales, The Rialto, Prospice, Iron, Bete Noire, The New Welsh Review, Poetry London Newsletter, Smith's Knoll, Poetry Nottingham, Poetry & Audience, Critical Quarterly and Blade.
+· Over 800 poems, essays and critical articles in journals and magazines including The Independent, Poetry Review, Ambit, Agenda, Leviathan Quarterly, Poetry Wales, The Rialto, Prospice, Iron, Bete Noire, The New Welsh Review, Poetry London Newsletter, Smith's Knoll, Poetry Nottingham, Poetry & Audience, Critical Quarterly and Blade.

 · Frequent contributor to: Poetry Wales, Stand, NAWE Writing in Education, Resurgence, Orbis, Envoi, Acumen, Magma, The Frogmore Papers, Tabla, etc.